ManchesterStingerMotorsports/Tracks/README.md

 ```

 ### Rendering
-Rendering can easily be cone using the python library 'matplotlib'
+Rendering can easily be cone using the python library 'matplotlib'.
 ```
 import matplotlib.pyplot as plt